bratpeki/modern-milkytracker-guide/docs/ui.md

 Here, we'll be covering the MT's UI and how to navigate around it.

 I'll use shortcuts to indicate keyboard actions, such as `Ctrl+S`.
-Keep in mind that `Ctrl` is the control key, `Sh` is the shift key, `Spc` is the space bar and `Alt` is, well, the alt key!
+Keep in mind that:
+- `Ctrl` is the control key,
+- `Sh` is the shift key,
+- `Spc` is the space bar and
+- `Alt` is, well, the alt key!

 All the listed keyboard actions apply to the **FastTracker II edit mode**.

 Also, left-, right- and middle-clicking will refer to their respective mouse actions.